PoohL0ve/data_analytics/SQL-Learn/SQL.md

 6. [**Performing Operations**](#functions-and-operations-in-sql)
 7. [**Working with Date and Time**](#date-and-time-in-sql)

+**PostgreSQL** is free and open-source.
+It was created by the University of California, Berkeley.

 ## A Little on SQL
 **Structured Query Language** (SQL) is the main programming language used to manipulate, transform, and query data that is stored in a relational database.
 It was created in 1970 to be similar to natural languages.
 SQL focuses on telling the system the *what* but not the *how*.